saitaiky/notebook/docs/docs/web-development/docker/intro/what-is-docker.md

 # What is Docker?
 Three Major Innovations

-Welcome to the future of software management.

-Today, docker is lots of things.
-This lecture is focused on Docker's original three innovations that changed the software world.

 ![Docker Friends](/img/web-development/docker/intro/docker-friends.png)

 Docker was not the inventor of containers, but it made them easier to use with the three steps to creating and running them: